-Steve and I recently took a trip down to Palm Springs, California to check out the area that has recently been named the “Most Stylish City in America”… While much of this is attributed to the amazing modern and mid century designed homes in this area, the gardens deserve a nod too.
+Steve and I recently took a trip down to Palm Springs, California to check out the area that has recently been named the “Most Stylish City in America”.
+While much of this is attributed to the amazing modern and mid century designed homes in this area, the gardens deserve a nod too.
 Why?
 Glad you asked!
-Well, first, because we can all learn a little from this area, with the ongoing drought and changing weather in many parts of our country.
+Well, first, because we can all learn a little from desert gardening, especially with the ongoing drought and changing weather in many parts of our country.
 But also from a straight forward design standpoint as well, and there are a few that any gardener can copy no matter where you live.
 Here goes… “Kathy and Steve’s Adventure in Palm Springs”!
 (And it wasn’t just drinking margaritas while perched on a pool float!)

-First off, thanks to my future hubby for taking all these great pics!
+First off, thanks to my hubby for taking all these great pics!
 And always making sure I had a water bottle in my hand. ;) Actually, it was unseasonably cool in Palm Springs for the time of year, barely hit 90!
 Most of these photos in this post were taken at an amazing garden nursery in Palm Desert, just up the road from Palm Springs.
 Moller’s Garden is the perfect place to check out everything related to cacti, succulents and tropicals.
 Yes, they grow plants in their gardens all year that we can only grow as houseplants!
 And it is huge.
 We were in plant paradise.
 Until it hit 90 ish and we ran out of nursery rows.
 Then a cool thing happened.
 I’ll keep it a secret for now, but check out the last pic in this post to find out.

 Palm Springs gardens have one thing in common… they know how to use drama.
 They use focal point plants to lead the eye around the garden, then make them important.
 How do they do it in PS?
 They don’t have streetlights on the residential streets there, and they really don’t need them.
 Gardeners there make sure lighting their focal treasures are a mainstay of their garden design, and it’s is amazing!
 Make it important!
 They use larger plants, or mass plant one type.
 We kept seeing bright spots of color right in the center of a garden full of texture.

 PS gardeners also know how to use detail.
 Cacti and succulents are gorgeous plants, especially up close.
 They are made for close up detail.
 Steve has always loved them.
 When we met, I assured him we would never be planting them in our yard.
 Was not going to happen.
 They made me think of old, dusty, unkempt yards I would see in Cali where I grew up.
 Suburban houses in nice neighborhoods had green grass and foundation plantings.
 Ok, so reality check.
 Palm Springs changes all that!
 Perspective is everything people.
-Good design and a love of the minimal is evident there, and because of that, barrel cactus and Palos Verdes trees will forever more be linked in my mind with high end restaurants and resorts.
+Good design and a love of the minimal is evident there, and because of that, barrel cactus and Palos Verde trees will forever more be linked in my mind with high end homes, restaurants and resorts.

-Below was a row of Agave and Yucca… Now we can grow Yucca here in Eastern Washington, but not the Agave.
+This was a row of Agave and Yucca… Now we can grow Yucca here in Eastern Washington, but not the Agave.
 I could not believe how many different varieties there were!

 Ok, back to the detail… all the different colors, some with smooth edges and some with spines, long pointed leaves, or wider, smooth ones.

 This is a Mediterranean Fan Palm, and I only know this because Steve knows.
-I am not a note taker!
+I am not a note taker.
 I was having too much fun!

 Giant Bird of Paradise.
 These bloom with a white blossom, shaped like a tropical bird.
 They grow huge down south!
 Literally, taller than a house…

 Ok, this is where we started getting into more familiar territory for me.
 Flowers!
-This, of course, is the amazing ‘Bougainvillea’, which to me, is the hallmark of Southern Cali.
+This, of course, is the amazing ‘Bougainvillea’, which to me, is the hallmark of Southern Cali. desert gardening.
 It is technically a vine, but we saw it in PS sheared into shrubs both large and small as well.
 The thing I did not know is that they come in several color combos, not just bright fuchsia.
 This one has a coral secondary petal.
-I could see myself covering a home in this if we lived there!
+I could see myself covering a home in this if we lived there.

 So, we can grow Trumpet Vine just about anywhere, but it thrives with the sun and heat of this desert place.
 And the hummingbirds love it!